Science internship program

 5. Enrolment and induction

 Once all signatures and approvals have been received, Science Student Services will enrol you in the internship course.
 After enrolment, you may then proceed to commence the internship as outlined in the Internship Schedule.
 You must attend any Internship Induction sessions as advised by ANU or the Host Organisation.
-If you are undertaking an internship in Winter/Semester 2, 2022, you must attend an ANU induction session (via Zoom) on 22 Nov, 2022, 9.30am - 11.30am or 13 Dec, 2022, 9.30am - 11.30am.
+If you are undertaking an internship in Summer/Semester 1, 2023, you must attend an ANU induction session (via Zoom) on 22 Nov, 2022, 9.30am - 11.30am or 13 Dec, 2022, 9.30am - 11.30am.